 Penalties for Offences where hurt (or grievous hurt) is caused

 - Degree of sexual exploitation – whether there was touching of the groin area or the private parts; skin-to-skin contact

 - Circumstances of the offence – if the victim is vulnerable; if the incident took place on public transport

 - Harm caused to the victim – significant emotional and psychological trauma suffered by the victim

 However, it is emphasised that the circumstances of each case are different.
 The court will consider factors such as the offender’s personal circumstances, and further evaluate the sentence imposed.
 An accused person’s plea of guilt, presence of a mental disorder, or remorse are mitigating factors that may be taken into account.

-What if I am in trouble?
+What if I think I am in trouble?

-If you have been charged with outrage of modesty, we urge you to consult a lawyer immediately.
+If you have been charged with the outrage of modesty, we urge you to consult a lawyer immediately.
 Our experienced criminal defense lawyers at Gloria James-Civetta & Co can assist in both pre-trial and trial stages.